vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 for syntactic distance and entropy; all calculations are correct.
 There maybe a few reasons why I was unable to replicate these results:
 * My subset of the XSum and CNN/DM datasets might not match the authors.
 * Since the formula for the linearized tree was not provided; my implementation may not match the authors.
-I emailed the head author but he responded he did not design this portion of the experiment.
+I emailed the head author, Jiacheng Xu, and he responded that Shrey Desai worked on this portion and he will be gettin back to me.

 CNN/DM | XSum
 :-------------------------:| :-------------------------: